-I had tried to watch this movie last Scaretober, but that had not quite worked out.
-Perhaps I just wasn’t ready for it, so that’s why it fell into this year’s Scaretober.
+I tried to watch this movie last Scaretober, but that had not worked out quite so well.
+Perhaps I just wasn’t ready for it, so that why it fell into this year’s Scaretober.
 This movie stars Gary Sinise and Julianne Moore.
 I swear this movie should not be as scary as I make it out to be since there are quite a few plot holes.

-The movie opens with Julianne Moore’s character, Tully grieving the loss of her young son.
-It does not tell you how long she has been grieving, but that it has been a significant amount of time.
+The movie opens with Julianne Moore’s character, Tully grieving the loss of her son.
+It does not tell you how long she has been greiving, but that it has been a significant amount of time.
 Tully even goes to see her therapist played by Gary Sinise, who after a few sessions does not believe that she ever had a son.
-Tully remembers that she had a son and all the things he said and did.
-She knows that she does not have memory lapses, but soon it begins to appear that she never had a son in the first place.
-Tully is determined to prove that she had a son and convinces one of the parents of her son’s friend that he had a daughter who also died in the same accident as her son.
+Tully remembers that she had a son and all the things that he said and did.
+She know that she does not have memory lapses, but soon it begins to appear that she never had a son in the first place.
+Tully is determined to prove that she had a son and convinces one of the parents of her son’s friends that he had a daughter that also died in the same accident as her son.
 Tully and this friend soon go on a wild goose chase which leads them to have the NSA follow them trying to convince them that the whole incident never happened.

 I won’t tell you how the movie ends, but I did find it very suspicious and strange that the movie would automatically jump back to the months before the accident when Tully’s son was still alive and playing on the playground.
-I was probably did not watch this movie initially because of the way the trailer was setup, I expected there to be more to the story.
+I probably did not watch this movie initially because of the way the trailer was setup, I expected there to be more to the story.
 I was disappointed that the movie ended with such holes.
-Perhaps, they were trying to set it up for a sequel.
+Perhaps, they were trying for a sequel.

 I hope that you will keep following along with this Scaretober series to see what other movies I review.
-Also if you have any movies that you would like to to review for Scaretober, let me know I would love to add them to the list.
+Also, if you have any movies that you would like me to review for Scaretober, let me know I would love to add them to the list.
 See you soon!